unbxd/search-JS-library/docs/configurations/SpellCheckConfig.md

 ### Scenarios
 {: .no_toc }
-Any valid html tag such as div, span, p, h1, h2, etc in which you like the banner code to be wrapped in.
+Any valid html tag such as div, span, p, h1, h2, etc in which you like the spellcheck code to be wrapped in.

 ---
 ## htmlAttributes